Welcoming Staff Back to the Office? 5 Ways to Break The Ice!

 Break through the awkwardness, break through the ice

 As we mentioned, ice breaking doesn’t have to be awkward and awful!
-And if you’re the one organising a session you might want to increase your chances of success by ensuring you have a few key members of the group onboard.
+And if you’re the one organizing a session you might want to increase your chances of success by ensuring you have a few key members of the group onboard.

 No doubt you’ll find that some people just won’t be the first to raise their hand and speak up, and there’s nothing wrong with that.
 After all, not all of us are great at taking the plunge and ‘going first’ in group scenarios.